nic-hartley/CyberSec0/assets/bios/nic.md

 > name: Nic Hartley
 > email: nic@cybers.eco
 > site: cybers.eco
+> role: Makes all of the content and content generation tools.
 ---

 Nic Hartley is about to graduate college, and is going into infosec.